 There is something about being in the trenches that allows you to see with a clarity that is otherwise hard to achieve.
-Sometimes, when chaos is king and the shit is hitting the fan (both figuratively, and literally), you have an unexpected eye-of-the-storm moment where you are reminded of what is really important.
+Sometimes, when chaos is king and the sh*t is hitting the fan (figuratively, and maybe literally), you have an unexpected eye-of-the-storm moment where you are reminded of what is really important.

-This was illustrated beautifully by a mom in our Ask the Chicks forum who shared with us an all-too-familiar experience that left us all nodding in agreement, and throwing up the Hunger Games salute.
-Her message is simple, but so important, and worthy of being read any day of the week.
+This was illustrated beautifully by a mom in our Ask the Chicks forum who shared with us an all-too-familiar experience that resonated deeply with everyone who read it.
+Her message is simple, important, and worthy of being read any day of the week.

-So what I learned was sometimes Monday mornings you just need to take a deep breath and be 15 mins late.”
+So what I learned was sometimes Monday mornings you just need to take a deep breath and be 15 minutes late.

 Truer words have never been spoken!
 And I think we can all agree that this logic can be applied to any day of the week.

 A special thanks to Sarah J. for sharing her message with us and allowing us to publish it here.

 Have you had a moment of clarity that changed the way you parent?

 We'd love to hear about it in the comments!